openlegend/core-rules/core/SRD.md

 **Effect:** You are immune to the fatigued bane when it is caused by regular, natural sources, such as a forced march, starvation, or swimming long distances.
-Extraordinary sources of the fatigued bane (such as a necromancer's curse) or irregular sources (such as the Berserker feat) still affect you, but at a reduced effect.
+Extraordinary sources of the fatigued bane (such as a necromancer's curse) or irregular sources (such as the Battle Trance feat) still affect you, but at a reduced effect.
 Treat your fatigue level as one lower than it actually is for the purposes of determining the effects of the bane.
 You may take this feat multiple times.
 Each